3SSF/payphone-selfbot/README.md

 - More ease of use for non techy people
 - More generality on the use of this bot
 - Cleaner overall code

+# This is a selfbot, and against Discord TOS.
+We do not take responsibility for any bans issued.
+- We are not associated with Discord nor the Discord.js-selfbot project.